loveencounterflow/intertext-lexer/README.md

       runtime error in case a jump back from the initial mode is attempted
   * names of modes and lexemes will be used to construct regex group names; therefore, they must all be [valid JS identifiers](https://mathiasbynens.be/notes/javascript-identifiers-es6)
+  * `cfg.create`: an optional function that will be called right after a token is created from the lexeme (and right before it is frozen and yielded to the caller); whatever `create()` returns will become the next token

 ## Example